 Planting a borage cover crop affords a period of spectacular beauty as the sea of deep blue blooms decorate the landscape.
 Once the flowers are spent, you can till in the plants, reducing them to smaller broken-down pieces that will compost back into the soil.
 Using borage as green manure has a win-win effect with a season of beauty and a season of giving back to the earth.

 True, there are higher nitrogen cover crops that release more quickly when returned to the earth, but the colorful abandon of borage cover crops is a delight to behold and the gradual nitrogen release allows more nitrogen to remain for future crops while it conditions the soil and increases tilth.

 How to Use Borage as a Cover Crop

-Sow the seeds in March to April into a well turned bed that has been raked to remove any debris and obstacles.
-Seeds should be planted at 1/8 inch under soil and 6 inches apart.
+Sow the seeds from March to April into a well-turned bed that has been raked to remove any debris and obstacles.
+Seeds should be planted at 1/8 inch (0.25 cm.) under the soil and 6 inches (15 cm.) apart.
 Keep the seed bed moderately moist until germination.
 You may need to thin the seedlings to allow the plants to mature.

 How to Use Borage as Fertilizer

-If you just simply like to have a few of the plants around for their beauty, use as a tea or for the decorative bee attracting flowers, the plants are still useful even in small numbers.
-These annuals can get 2- to 3-feet tall with numerous secondary branching stems and leaves.
+If you just simply like to have a few of the plants around for their beauty, use as a tea, or for the decorative bee-attracting flowers, the plants are still useful even in small numbers.
+These annuals can get 2- to 3-feet (0.5 to 1 m.) tall with numerous secondary branching stems and leaves.

 Strip leaves and place them in enough water to cover them.
 Put a lid on the container and let it ferment for two weeks.
 After the two-week period, drain out the solids and you now have an excellent fertilizer.